 The most common roofing materials used in the United States include shingles, membrane roofing, and ceramic tile, all of which have different life spans.
 Shingle roofs typically have a life span of 15-30 years, while membrane roofs usually last 5-15 years.
 Although ceramic tile roofs are expensive, they can have a life span of over 100 years.

-Roof pitch is the measurement of a roof's vertical rise divided by its horizontal span.
+Roof pitch is the measurement of a roof's vertical rise divided by its horizontal run.
 It is often compared to slope, but is not exactly the same.
-In the United States, a span of 12 inches (1 foot) is used, and pitch is measured as the rise of the roof over 12 inches.
+In the United States, a run of 12 inches (1 foot) is used, and pitch is measured as the rise of the roof over 12 inches.
 For instance, a 7/12 roof pitch means that the roof rises 7 inches for every 12 horizontal inches.
-Outside of the US, a degree angle is typically used.
+Outside of the U.S., a degree angle is typically used.

 Typical Slope Correction Factors: